bond2bill/OpenPhone/README.md

 • `all_test_cloud_v1_hyper_add.sh`: Evaluates tasks for four additional mobile apps<br>

 ### Additional App Documentation
-For comprehensive details about the four additional app tasks, refer to the documentation: ./docs/new_apps.md
+For comprehensive details about the four additional app tasks, refer to the documentation: [Additional Apps Documentation](./docs/new_apps.md)

 ---